 Slightly hard but mature plums can be kept at the room temperature until they completely ripen.
 Once ready, they can be placed in the refrigerator but should be brought back to room temperature before being consumed in order to enjoy their rich natural flavor.
 Dry plums (prunes) can be stored at room temperature for few days.

 Wash plums in cold running water just before using.
 Fresh ripe plum can be enjoyed as is, with its peel.

 Incise lengthwise deep into the flesh until its hard seed resistance felt, and then remove the pit.
 The skin may be peeled off using a paring knife as in apples.
 However, its peel not only provides good fiber but also carries some of the health benefiting antioxidant pigments.
 Therefore, just wash the fruit and enjoy without discarding the peel.
 They can also be baked or stewed.

 Plum sections can be a great addition to salads.

 The fruits are being used in the preparation of pie, desserts, jams, and jellies.

 They can also be used in a variety of recipes and are usually baked or poached.

-Plums contain oxalic acid, a naturally-occurring substance found in some fruits and vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
+Plums contain oxalic acid, a naturally-occurring substance found in some fruits and vegetables, which may crystallize as oxalate stones in the urinary tract in some individuals.
 Therefore, people with known oxalate urinary tract stones are advised to avoid eating plums.
-Adequate intake of water is advised to maintain normal urine output even if these individuals want to eat them.
+Adequate intake of water is advised to maintain normal urine output even if these people want to eat them.
 (Medical disclaimer).